0c0w3/troubleshooter/README.md

 All pages on the following domains are blessed with `mozTroubleshoot`:

-  * www.mozilla.org
-  * support.mozilla.org
+  * support.mozilla.org (https only)
-  * input.mozilla.org

-You can bless other domains with the environment variable `TROUBLESHOOTER_ORIGIN`.
-Set it to an origin, which is just a scheme + domain + optional port string, like "http://www.mozilla.org" and "http://www.mozilla.org:99".
+You can bless other domains *ad hoc* with the environment variable `TROUBLESHOOTER_ORIGIN`.
+Set it to an origin, which is just a scheme + domain + optional port string, like "https://www.mozilla.org" and "http://www.mozilla.org:99".
 Use "*" to bless all domains.
 To bless multiple domains, put them in a space-delimited string.